KF-Art/icewm-personal-tunning/README.md

 	sudo xbps-install --repository binpkgs xed-2.8.4_1 xed-common-2.8.4_1 xed-doc-2.8.4_1 xapps-common-2.0.7_1

+Xed needs its Glib schemas to be compiled.
+Otherwise, it will not work.

+	sudo glib-compile-schemas /usr/share/glib-2.0/schemas

+Now Xed should be working properly.

 If you want, delete the Gedit package.
 The automated script doesn't remove Gedit, in case Xed fails in the future.

 	sudo xbps-remove -R gedit